SarahHeinzHouseFRC/frcsim2020/sim/README.md

-# Vehicle Simulation #
+# Vehicle Simulator and View #

-This component of the project attempts to simulate the vehicle, field, and game pieces of the 2020 FRC game.
+The simulator component of the project attempts to simulate the vehicle, field, and game pieces of the 2020 FRC game.
 The simulation is the largest and most complicated application in this project, so it also attempts to be the most performant.

+The sim view is an optional component of the simulator which is useful for multiplayer.
+If multiple users want to play competitively using the simulator, they would each launch their own joystick, core, and view, then connect to a common simulator.
+The sole purpose of the view is to allow each player to have a unique perspective of the same game, similar to a windowed multiplayer view in a videogame.

 The sim runs three threads: one for the field, game pieces, and vehicle simulation, one for the 3D visualization, and one for the UDP comms layer.

+The sim view runs two threads: one for the 3D visualization and one for the UDP comms layer.

 The visualization is rendered using OpenSceneGraph (OSG), which is a lightweight C++ wrapper on top of OpenGL, but there has been some exploration into switching to something more powerful like Unreal Engine, which has the additional